Green-Software-Foundation/patterns/docs/catalog/cloud/Scale Kubernetes workloads based on events.md

 In addition to scaling kubernetes workloads based on events, cluster auto-scaling and bursting capabilities are used to maximize resource utilization.

 ## Considerations
-If your workloads have predictable usage patterns, you could implement scaling based on time as a strategy to optimize utilization and reduce carbon emissions.
+If your workloads have predictable usage patterns, you could implement scaling based on time as an alternative to optimize utilization and reduce carbon emissions.